freddy38510/beastcss/packages/beastcss/README.md

 # Beastcss

-> Inline critical CSS and async load the rest.
+> Inline critical CSS and asynchronous load the rest.

 ## Installation